This is the fully buzzword compliant version suitable for

 New York, NY

-Principal member and Infrastructure Security Architect of the Yahoo!/Oath Paranoids, our industry-wide recognized team of information security experts.
+Principal member and Infrastructure Security Architect of the Yahoo!/Oath/Verizon Media Paranoids, our industry-wide recognized team of information security experts.
 I focus primarily on infrastructure architectural design and decisions that impact all of Oath's internal systems across all layers of the OSI stack and all data centers and edge locations.

-I work across an over 20-year old infrastructure with countless edge cases not usually encountered in other environments; I'm involved in cleaning up after and working to make repeats impossible of some of the internet's biggest hacks, including lessons and continously gaining insights that cannot be learned elsewhere, yet are invaluable to be applied everywhere.
+I work at the intersection of an over 20-year old infrastructure spanning dozens of datacenters across the globe with massive cloud-native environments and products, covering countless edge cases not usually encountered in other environments; I'm involved in cleaning up after and working to make repeats impossible of some of the internet's biggest compromises, including lessons and continuously gaining insights that cannot be learned elsewhere, yet are invaluable to be applied everywhere.

 Recent projects included: